 The standard size of 6.35cm (2.5") allows for greater control of the ball, while their softer material helps to reduce the risk of injury during play.

-Get ready to take your padel game to the next level with Tecnifibre Padel Team Balls!
+Get ready to take your racket sport to the next level with Tecnifibre Padel Team Balls!

 Tecnifibre Padel Team Balls are a great choice for any serious padel tennis player looking to improve their game.
 These pressurized balls offer a consistent bounce and speed during play, as well as being slightly softer than traditional tennis balls, making them safer and more enjoyable to use.